scilightener/economy-blog/README.md

 * Written without use of any framework.
 All functionality of the server (reacting to HttpRequests) is written only using the HttpListener class
 * ORM, DAO, dynamic routing, authorization check and other stuff implemented without the use of external libraries
 * Ok, everything i brought from this experience is that frameworks are good

+# Bad things here
+* I didn't know anything about database design when working on this project
+* I didn't really understand the MVC pattern well when was trying to implement it here